A Real Need or GAS (Gear Acquisition Syndrome)

 Research Tools

-When I am considering a new camera, I look at several things can I afford it, where are the controls located, how big is it, how big are the lenses, how old is the engineering, have the reviews found this I might not like, and what are the technical specification compared to my existing cameras and others.
-I also want to know what size the sensor in the camera might be as this impacts the depth of field, resolution and image quality.
-The following internet tools allow you do some preliminary evaluation from your computer.
+When I am considering a new camera, I look at several things: can I afford it, where are the controls located, how big is it, how big are the lenses, how old is the engineering, what do the reviews say, and what are the technical specification compared to my existing cameras and others.
+I also want to know the size of the sensor in the camera as this impacts the depth of field, resolution and image quality.

 Is the camera new?

-DPreview is an essential tool for discovering the engineering age of a camera.
-In the image below, they list cameras in descending order by the date they were announced.
+DPreview is an essential tool for discovering a camera’s engineering age.
+The image below from this website lists cameras in descending order by the date they were announced.
+This is a quick way to discover a camera’s age.

-DPreview does list camera prices, but they are in US funds, and these do not translate uniformly into Canadian Dollars.
-In Canada, The Camera Store website is easy to navigate and has a wide selection; Beau Photo’s website has a well-curated selection of the best cameras; B&H Photo in New York‘s website is extensive if you are looking for something unique and it has a Canadian price mode.
+DPreview lists camera prices, but they are in US funds, which do not translate uniformly into Canadian Dollars.
+In Canada, The Camera Store website is easy to navigate and has a wide selection; Beau Photo’s website has a well-curated selection of the best cameras; B&H Photo in New York’s website is extensive if you are looking for something unique, and it has a Canadian price mode.

 Where are the controls, size and lenses?